 AWS vs. Microsoft Azure

 In the multi-billion-dollar public cloud industry there are two behemoths – Amazon Web Services (AWS) and Microsoft Azure.
-Market findings released late last year revealed that while AWS remains the clear leader, Azure, firmly entrenched in second place, is clearly a worthy rival for the Seattle, Wash.-based organization that can lay claim to being creators of the first hyper-scale cloud.
+Market findings released recently revealed that while AWS remains the clear leader, Azure, firmly entrenched in second place, is clearly a worthy rival for the Seattle, Wash.-based organization that can lay claim to being creators of the first hyper-scale cloud.

-There is value in having the ability to choose, particularly in a market that according to Gartner will grow an impressive 17.3 percent in 2019 with integrated infrastructure-as-a-service (IaaS) and platform-as-a-service (PaaS) offerings driving the “next wave of cloud infrastructure adoption.”
+There is value in having the ability to choose, particularly in a market that, according to Gartner, grow an impressive 20.7% percent in 2023.
+This growth will be fuelled by Infrastructure-as-a-service (IaaS) growth at 29.8%, followed by 23.2% growth for PaaS and 16.8% for SaaS.

 Follow tried-and-true steps